 "license": "MIT"

-to make it publicly accessible.You've now created a TypeScript NPM package with linting, formatting, pre-commit hooks, and a build process that handles asset copying.
+}npm publish.
+If it's your first time publishing, you can use npm publish --access public to make it publicly accessible.You've now created a TypeScript NPM package with linting, formatting, pre-commit hooks, and a build process that handles asset copying.
 Whether you're publishing utility functions or a full-fledged library, this setup will help ensure a smooth workflow and quality code.

 By following this guide, you should now be able to confidently publish your TypeScript packages to NPM and manage a clean, maintainable codebase.